-St. Lucie County counts the number of sheltered and unsheltered homeless persons at a given point in time each year during the last ten days of January.
-The results of this survey for January 2022 are added as an attachment to this CAPER report.
+St. Lucie County counts the number of sheltered and unsheltered homeless persons at a given point in time each year during the last ten days of January as mandated by HUD.

 CR-30 - Public Housing 91.220(h); 91.320(j)